 Again, if you’re leaving Dublin you’ll head for the M1 and A1.
 Banbridge is around 125km from the capital and it should take less than an hour-and-a-half to get there.
 Bus Éireann’s X1 service to Belfast stops at Banbridge and takes one hour, 50 minutes.
 The Outlet is situated right beside the main road about 5km south of the town, and a shuttle bus is available from the town centre.

 The Outlet is a large out-of-town retail park with over 45 stores – mainly fashion brands – plus cafes, restaurants and leisure facilities.
 It claims “permanent reductions of up to 70% off the RRP”, so you may find that your Euro goes even further here.
-The shops are open until 9pm from Mon-Fri between now and Christmas.

 The historic town of Banbridge is small (population around 17,000) but it has plenty of character, local shopping and a distinctive, wide main street.